Dorischisom/Distribution-Network-Analysis-for-PowerCharge-Utilities/README.md

 | Substation_258  | 0.2445                        | 5,378.21                 | 22                               |

 These substations should be **prioritized for monitoring or future capacity upgrades**, as they may become bottlenecks under continued EV adoption and load growth.

+### Relationship between Number of EVs and Consumption-to-Capacity Ratio

 I went further to investigate if the number of the EVs that comes to the ev stations of a substation also has any correlation with the overload.